bfalls/sentinelai-backend/README.md

 For local tests and offline development, the `ai_planner` service should support a “mock mode”:

-- If `OPENAI_API_KEY` is missing and `SENTINELAI_ENV=local_mock`, return canned overlays instead of calling the real API.
+- If SSM access to `/sentinel/openai/api_key` is unavailable and `SENTINELAI_ENV=local_mock`, return canned overlays instead of calling the real API.

-This lets you develop the CivTAK plugin and backend integration without burning tokens.
+This lets you develop the CivTAK plugin and backend integration without burning tokens while keeping secrets out of local files.

 ### Deployment